-Before we dive into Native VLAN, let's have a quick look at Access ports and Trunk ports.
+In this blog post, we will look at what a Native VLAN is and how it works.
+But, before we dive into Native VLAN, let's have a quick look at Access ports and Trunk ports.
 If you are someone new to the world of networking, the terms access, trunk, tagged and untagged can be very confusing.

-Access Ports (Cisco) / Untagged Ports (HP)
+Access / Untagged Ports

 Access or untagged ports connect end devices, like PCs, servers or printers, to a single VLAN.
 Each access port is a member of one specific VLAN, which can carry only the traffic for that VLAN.
 The traffic transmitted over an access port is not tagged with a VLAN ID.

-Trunk Ports (Cisco) / Tagged Ports (HP)
+Trunk Ports / Tagged Ports

 Trunk ports or tagged ports, on the other hand, are used to interconnect switches and carry traffic for multiple VLANs across a single link.
 The traffic transmitted over a trunk port is tagged with a VLAN ID, allowing switches to identify which VLAN the traffic belongs to and properly route it.